xiaorong-ui/DFRA-Attack/README.md

 ## 💖 Acknowledgements

-This project is built upon [M-Attack](https://github.com/VILA-Lab/M-Attack) and [FOA-Attack](https://github.com/PKU-YuanGroup/FOA-Attack).
+This project is built upon [M-Attack](https://github.com/VILA-Lab/M-Attack) .
 We thank the authors for their foundational work.

 ## 📝 Citation